-Our blessing ritual was simple, however it also had potency as we experienced positive reactions from the elements to our invocations.
+Our blessing ritual was simple, but nevertheless potent as we experienced positive reactions from the elements to our invocations.

 The owners were keen to show us around the site particularly the quarry, where tangible energies of elementals and guardians were present.
-We were surrounded by wonderful autumnal colours and as we stood at the highest point of the site, even though the evening mist began to descend, we could see for miles all the wondrous landscape of West Penwith.
+We were surrounded by wonderful autumnal colours and as we stood on the highest point of the site and the evening mist began to descend, we could see for miles all the wondrous landscape of West Penwith.

 We returned to Cassandra’s cottage and enjoyed a well-earned rest by the hearth, discussing our experiences of the site while indulging in Cornish mead and warm home-made crumble.

-We sat by a blazing fire enjoying a small, meaningful equinox celebration, toasting the ‘powers that be’ and hoping that the changing season will bring a positive outcome to the problematic situation we face.
-We also hope that communities will work together, caring for one another and our environment.
-This was a perfect end to an energetic equinox!
+We sat by a blazing fire enjoying a small, meaningful equinox celebration, toasting the ‘powers that be’ and hoped the changing season would bring a positive outcome to the problematic situation we are all experiencing.
+We hope communities will work together, caring for one another and our environment.
+A perfect end to an energetic equinox!